The Theory of Money, Part 41

 First, they would force the government to get all its money through taxation and, in very rare emergency cases as discussed above, borrowing.
 But, ultimately, since the government would have to use taxes to pay back those loans, all money that the government receives ultimately comes from taxation.
 The overall effect of this is that government spending will be much more transparent because it will almost always be coming directly out of taxation instead of out of the hidden tax of inflation or the future tax of debt.
 And this is very important because only when citizens know the full cost of something (and are required to pay it in the near term) can they more rationally weigh the true costs of any policy against its benefits.

 Second, these rules will make the financial sector much simpler and more stable.
 A lot of benefits come from those two characteristics.
-Simplicity keeps administrative expenses to a minimum and allows investments to be more comprehensible, so investors will be able to make more rational investment decisions.
+Simplicity keeps administrative expenses to a minimum and allows investments to be more comprehensible (more transparent), so investors will be able to make more rational investment decisions.
 Stability encourages more investment, so domestic and international capital would flow in.

 Third, the benefits to the economy as a whole would be even more significant.
-Booms and busts would be minimized, and societal defaults would be done away with entirely; think of all the shattered lives and lost fortunes and ruined retirements that that benefit alone would prevent.
+Booms and busts would be minimized, and societal defaults would probably be done away with entirely; think of all the shattered lives and lost fortunes and ruined retirements that that benefit alone would prevent.
 The economy overall would also be more efficient and would facilitate the generation of greater wealth.
 And there wouldn’t be so many forms of incidental and destructive wealth redistribution.
+There also would be no inflation, measured or unmeasured, so the purchasing power that workers earn would consistently rise.

-And to close this post, I want to emphasize that maximizing the generation of wealth is not the only goal an economy has.
+To end this post, I want to emphasize that maximizing the generation of wealth is not the only goal an economy has.
 There are many reasons that policies can be enacted that decrease the generation of wealth in favor of other priorities, whether it be to secure various human rights that the culture has agreed upon or to promote ecological sustainability or others.
 And those priorities are perfectly compatible with a monetary system like this.
 In fact, I believe this monetary system would secure a more firm foundation for pursuing other non-wealth-increasing purposes than any monetary system currently existing on earth.
+Governments just have to make sure they enact those priorities in a way that doesn’t interfere with the sound monetary system doing its thing.